 - Have a minimum cumulative GPA of 3.2

 Applicants to the program will have the application fee waived and only need to submit two letters of recommendation – at least one from an Eliot-Pearson faculty member.

-Students may apply for admission to the combined degree program in the Fall or Spring semester of their Junior year (for application deadlines, please see the Graduate School of Arts and Sciences' Combined Degree information ), or in the Fall of their Senior year.
+Students may apply for admission to the Fifth-Year Master's Degree Program in the Fall or Spring semester of their Junior year or in the Fall of their Senior year.
+For application deadlines, please see the Graduate School of Arts and Sciences' Fifth-Year Master's Degree information.
 Students will be admitted to the program contingent on their maintenance of the GPA requirements outlined above and on the successful (B+ or above) completion of TWO graduate-level courses taken during their senior year in addition to the 10 courses required for the undergraduate major.

-In their application to the combined degree program, in consultation with their program advisor, students applying in their Junior year will designate the TWO graduate-level courses that will be counted toward their master’s degree.
+In their application to the Fifth-Year Master's Program, in consultation with their program advisor, students applying in their Junior year will designate the TWO graduate-level courses that will be counted toward their master’s degree.
 These courses will be taken during the Senior year of the student’s undergraduate program.